What Are Other Words for Abuse?

-The third stage of the cycle is the “honeymoon” stage.
-The cooling down or making up that happens during this stage may or may not feel like a honeymoon, but often the abuser acts so contrite that the victim feels compelled to forgive him or her, or at least to put the ugliness out of mind in hope it doesn’t happen again.
+- The third stage of the cycle is the “honeymoon” stage.
+The cooling down or making up that happens during this stage may or may not feel like a honeymoon, but often the abuser acts so contrite that the victim feels compelled to forgive him or her, or at least to put the ugliness out of mind in the hope it doesn’t happen again.

-After that period of peace (which may get shorter and shorter until the victim no longer recognizes it), the tension builds and the abuse explodes.
+- After that period of peace (which may get shorter and shorter until the victim no longer recognizes it), the tension builds and the abuse explodes.
 No one can predict what triggers abuse, but victims often attempt to read the abuser’s mind in hope of avoiding it.
 Eventually, the victim lives in an on-guard state all of the time in an attempt to prevent future violence of hand or word.

-How Does Abuse Affect a Person?
+How Does Abuse Affect a Victim?

-The effects of verbal, emotional or psychological abuse are largely invisible – especially when the abuser has effectively employed isolation from family and friends.
+The effects of verbal, emotional, or psychological abuse are largely invisible – especially when the abuser has effectively employed isolation from family and friends.

 How Are Children Who Witness Domestic Abuse Affected?